Thief-taker: The profession of thief-taking

 There is evidence that thief-takers were active since the late sixteenth century, paid by both private citizens and public authority.
 The practice of hiring thief-takers continued to grow during the next century keeping pace with the exponential growth of the population and the better economic conditions.
 The national government started to be more concerned with crime in the 1690s, leading them to draw upon thief-takers to a greater degree, and to introduce permanent rewards, which were meant to encourage citizens to participate more actively in bringing serious criminals to the justice.
 This behaviour induced several people to start making their living by dedicating to thief catching as a specialized profession.

 Several thief-takers were previous criminals who faced the danger of being sentenced to death, but could rescue themselves thanks to the possibility of being pardoned for being instrumental in convicting other defendants, that is to say, for betraying their fellow criminals in trial.
-Prosecuted felons who managed to save their lives found in collaborating with constables and magistrates a suitable business for them, and a safer option than continuing to risk death penalty for committing serious offences.
+Prosecuted felons who managed to save their lives found collaborating with constables and magistrates to be a suitable business, and a safer option than continuing to risk death penalty for committing serious offences.
 In fact, convicting perpetrators required a substantial degree of expertise in the criminal underworld, which administrations had not and would have paid for.
 Skilled thief-takers gained considerable power and reputation among their legal and illegal acquaintances: they were able to move at the limits of legality by taking personal advantage of their insight into the criminal world as well as of the crucial role they fulfilled in active policing for the public institutions.

-Statutory rewards were not the only responsible for the growth and settlement of such a new profession.
+Statutory rewards were not the only factor responsible for the growth and settlement of such a new profession.
 In addition to this, thief-takers exploited the demand for arranging the return of stolen goods for a fee advertised in newspapers by the victims of theft, who preferred to have their belongings back than to engage in the costly and uncertain prosecution of their attackers.
 Furthermore, thief-takers were involved in a series of hidden activities that provided them with further sources of income: indeed acting as intermediates among different worlds offered plenty of temptation for corruption.
 Magistrates were aware of the dark side of thief-takers, but concerns with crime and the rise of criminal gangs, and no official active police force available, were some of the causes that obliged them to suffer thief-takers as effective instruments to reach the conviction of felons and to seal the gap in the judiciary system.